JackBro/imm_engine/README.md

 The fundamental 3D rendering technique is derived from the textbook Introduction to 3D Game Programming with DirectX 11 by Frank Luna.
 This engine development methodology is Quick-and-dirty, no traditional API design, casual style.
-It may be difficult to use currently, suggest doing "Mod" on this game engine demo, because the engine is on low completion status.
+It may be difficult to use, suggest doing "Mod" with the game engine demo, because the engine is on low completion status.

 In Development: